siimonasantoro/acid/README.md

 ## Citation

-If you use this dataset in your research, please cite the following paper:
+If you use this dataset in your research, please cite the following priprint:

 > Gozdenur, T.; Fauconnier, D.; Verstraelen, T.
 > "STable AutoCorrelation Integral Estimator (STACIE): Robust and accurate transport properties from molecular dynamics simulations"
+> arXiv 2025, arXiv:2506.?????.
 >
 > ```bibtex
 > @article{Toraman_2025,